swamy501/demo/readme.md

 #DEMO PROJECT README
-This is simple readme file
+This is simple readme file.
+Updated file